facelessuser/sublime-markdown-popups/docs/usage.md

 ## syntax_highlight
 mdpopups.syntax_highlight
 :
     Allows for syntax highlighting outside the Markdown environment.
-You can just feed it code directly and give it the language of choice, and you will be returned a block of HTML that has been syntax highlighted.  `syntax_highlight` will use either Pygments or the native Sublime syntax highlighter; this is controlled by [`mdpopups_use_sublime_highlighter`](#mdpopups_use_sublime_highlighter).
+You can just feed it code directly and give it the language of your choice, and you will be returned a block of HTML that has been syntax highlighted.  `syntax_highlight` will use either Pygments or the native Sublime syntax highlighter.
+Set [`mdpopups_use_sublime_highlighter`](#mdpopups_use_sublime_highlighter) to `true` if you want to use the Sublime syntax highlighter.

     | Parameter | Type |Required | Default | Description |
     | --------- | ---- | ------- | ------- | ----------- |